 The Graduate Certificate in Molecular and Cellular Biotechnology provides students with training in this growing field.
 Over the years, an ever-increasing demand for manipulation of DNA and analysis in cultured cells in most aspects of funded research has created a growing need in the job market.

-The Certificate consists of five courses, with four core courses and one related elective (14 credits total).
+Certificate Program: The Certificate consists of five courses, with four core courses and one related elective (14 credits total).

 All students must hold a baccalaureate degree in a relevant natural science or engineering field; at least one year of college-level biology, genetics and biochemistry also is required.